divyanshukumar84203-commits/my-project-cinema-club-iitr/README.md

 # my-project-cinema-club-iitr
-Cinema club website project using HTML and CSS
+This project is created using HTML and CSS